twinfoundation/messaging/packages/messaging-connector-entity-storage/docs/reference/classes/EmailEntry.md

 > **ts**: `number`

-The timestamp of the email entry.
+The timestamp of the email entry sorted.

 ***